geodes-sms/DSMEditorGenerator/documentation.md

 ## 5. ANT

-A task scripting utility that in conjunction with **epsilon-1.5.1-kitchensink.jar** allows fro the scripted execution of Epsilon code from the command line.
+A task scripting utility that in conjunction with **epsilon-1.5.1-kitchensink.jar** allows for the scripted execution of Epsilon code from the command line.

 ## 6. SCCD compiler